 Courtney Primary School has been working towards the delivery of high quality PE and school sport provision for a number of years.
 We have evaluated our current practice and decided on our priorities for 2019/20.
 The PE and sport funding will be used to meet these.

-For the 2021-22 financial year, Courtney Primary School will receive £17,473 Sports Premium.
+For the 2021-22 financial year, Courtney Primary School will receive £17,501 Sports Premium.

+COVID restriction severely impacted the achievement of the milestones set out in 2020-2021 action plan.
+As a result, the sports grant carried over with a healthy underspend enabling us to have further spending in which to support the achievement of the milestones outlines below and continuing these for 2022/23.

+Proposed carry over: £7,800